Swift Modules and Imports

 What is Declaring an Extension?

-An extension declaration adds new functionality to an existing type.
+Declaring an extension adds new functionality to an existing type.

 Syntax